The Graduate School of Oceanography

 Premier Research Vessels

 The R/V Endeavor is nearing the end of its 45 years of ocean-going interdisciplinary research expeditions.
-In 2018, the National Science Foundation awarded GSO the R/V Resolution, one of only three state-of-the-art vessels in its class.
+In 2018, the National Science Foundation selected the East Coast Oceanographic Consortium, led by GSO, to operate and homeport one of only three state-of-the-art research vessels in its class.
+The new vessel, Narragansett Dawn, is scheduled for delivery to RI in 2023.

 Inner Space Center